AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/export-transfer-details.md

 1. Select **Export** in the upper-right corner.

-1. In the `Export Transfer` window, select the transfer details to include in the .csv file, then click **Export**.
+1. In the `Export Transfer` window, select the transfer details to include in the .csv file, then select **Export**.
 Options to export are:

    - `All`